ManishSridharI/scplant_backend/model_codebase/README.md

 pip install pandas scanpy anndata scipy performer_pytorch scikit-learn pip install xlsxwriter

-(1) To run inference and plot results in tSNE/UMAP and marker genes dot plots.
+(1) predict cell types and find marker genes for each predicted cell type

 Note that input model are changed to use a new version that include genes list so that the gene number is inferred from the model.
 No need to specify gene_num on the command line.